 By the beginning of the 11th century a day to pray for all souls was added to the calendar of Cluniac monasteries on November 2, the day following All Saints.
 The concept of this day spread rapidly throughout the widespread network of Cluniac monasteries.
 The monasteries offered requiem masses and chanted offices of the dead for their benefactors.
 But parish churches caught on and All Souls’ Day became a day on which to offer requiem masses for the repose of the souls in Purgatory and to maintain the graves in the churchyards.
 Parish priests were kept busy from morning till night offering requiem masses.

 Since requiem masses were votive masses—masses of special intent—they were paid for with stipends that went to the priest who offered the mass.
-Martin Luther called this the “traffic in masses.”
+Martin Luther called this the “traffic in masses” and saw it as part of the economic exploitation of the people.
 All Souls’ Day was abolished by Protestants, along with the belief in Purgatory, indulgences, and the offering of all votive masses.

 All Saints’ Day remained on Anglican and on some Lutheran calendars.
 The reformers were also concerned, of course, about the cult of the saints.
 So they taught that we shouldn’t pray to the saints, but they affirmed that the saints pray for us.
 So we could sing the litany of the saints in which we ask the various saints by name to “pray for us.”
-As to the state of the faithful departed, Lutherans believed that they rest in Jesus until the resurrection of the dead and at the last judgment are covered by the righteousness of Christ.
+As to the state of the faithful departed, Lutherans believed that they rest in Jesus until the resurrection of the dead.
+At the last judgment all the baptized are covered by the righteousness of Christ.
 So we may pray for the faithful departed, reminding God to remember them and his promise given to them in Holy Baptism.

 In modern Protestant practice All Saints’ Day has actually absorbed the function of All Souls’ Day by providing an opportunity to remember the faithful departed in the parish family.
 Long lists of names are included in the intercessions.
 Candles are lighted as their names are read.
 This is much more an all souls practice than an all saints practice.